deamorim2/sdbs/EN-US/schemas.rst

   ALTER TABLE nyc_census_blocks SET SCHEMA census;

-If you're using the :command:`psql` command-line program, you'll notice that ``nyc_census_blocks`` has disappeared from your table listing now!
+If you're using the ``psql`` command-line program, you'll notice that ``nyc_census_blocks`` has disappeared from your table listing now!
 If you're using PgAdmin, you might have to refresh your view to see the new schema and the table inside it.

 You can access tables inside schemas in two ways: